-Entitlement to some State benefits, such as Statutory Sick Pay, Incapacity Benefit and Job Seekers Allowance are based on the amount of NI you pay.
+Entitlement to some State benefits, such as Statutory Sick Pay, Incapacity Benefit, Employment & Support Allowance (ESA) and Job Seekers Allowance are based on the amount of NI you pay.

-Provided you continue to earn more than the Lower Earnings Limit (LEL) (currently around £6,136 a year) on a regular basis after the introduction of Pensions+, your entitlement to these benefits will not change.
+Provided you continue to earn more than the LEL (currently £6,136 a year) on a regular basis after the introduction of Pensions+, your entitlement to these benefits will not change.
 The University of Leeds has introduced a lower pay limit to ensure no-one is worse off; therefore anyone with annual earnings below £10,000 will automatically be opted out of Pensions+.